ouidhi/future_of_genres/Concepts.md

 - Q: Seasonal moving average order
 - s: Length of the seasonal cycle (e.g., 12 for monthly data with yearly seasonality)

-These components are generated using auto_arima() but I've used following measrues to fint-tune ht model for each genre.
+These components are generated using auto_arima() but I've used following measrues to fine-tune the model for each genre.
-- ACF, PACF plots
 - Seasonality & seasonality strength
-- Ljung-Box p-value
-- Jarque-Bera p-value
+- Stationarity (ADF)
+- Model Evaluation - see above

 Sources